bertbuchholz/ccunits/README.md

 #### Temperature

 When people say temperature, they usually mean a temperature point ("It's 10 degrees Celsius.") and a conversion of that temperature point to, for example, Kelvin is straight forward.
 However, the difference between two temperatures is not a temperature (point) but a temperature difference due to the zero point in the scale.
-This is the same different between a duration and a time point.
+This is the same difference between a duration and a time point.
 This means, the following operations are allowed:
 ```
 TemperatureDifference +/- TemperatureDifference -> TemperatureDifference
 Temperature +/- TemperatureDifference -> Temperature